 Conditional metadata elements shall be made available when the specified condition or conditions are met, in which case the content of the corresponding fields shall never be empty, either the metadata “value” or the reason for no-value, shall be made available.

 Optional metadata elements should be made available, as they provide useful information that can help to better understand an observation.
-Very few elements are considered optional.
 These elements are likely to be important for a particular community, but less so for others.

 Adoption through a Phased Approach